LaughingLeader/UI-Components-Library/README.md

 ----------

-A collection of _prebuilt reusable_ **UI components** for _Divinity Original Sin 2: Definitive Edition_ mods.
+A collection of _prebuilt reusable_ **UI components** for my _Divinity Original Sin 2: Definitive Edition_ mods.

->**NOTE:** This is a mod-resource intended to be used by other mods.
+>**NOTE:** This is a mod-resource intended to be used by my other mods.
 You only need this if some other mod needs it as a dependency.

 ## Mods that use the UI Components Library